Mining self-similarity: Label super-resolution with epitomic representations

 On the other hand, following statistical models we discuss here, we can develop a statistical LSR inference technique from first principles.
 The data $x$ is modeled by a mixture indexed by the latent index $s$.
-Using this index to also model the structure in the joint distribution over labels $\ell$ and classes $c$, the known distribution of labels given the classes should satisfy $p(\ell|c)=\sum_s p(\ell|s)p(s|c)$.
+Using this index to also model the structure in the joint distribution over labels $\ell$ inside the patches generated by component $s$ and classes $c$ to which the patches belong, the known distribution of labels given the classes should satisfy $p(\ell|c)=\sum_s p(\ell|s)p(s|c)$.
 Thus, we find the label embedding $p(\ell|s)$ by minimizing the KL distance between the known $p(\ell|c)$ and the model's prediction $\sum_s p(\ell|s)p(s|c)$, i.e, by solving

 where $p(c)$ are the observed proportions of low-res classes in the data and $p(s|c)$ is obtained as the posterior over $s$ for data of label $c$, as we will discuss in a moment.
 First, we derive an EM algorithm for solving the problem in Eq. \ref{eq:lsr} using auxiliary distributions $q_{\ell,c}(s)$ to repeatedly bound $\log \sum_s p(\ell|s)p(s|c)$ and reestimate $p(\ell|s)$.
 To derive the E step, we observe that